ppalucki/owca/examples/kubernetes/README.rst

 This folder contains:

 - `monitoring <monitoring>`_ manifests to deploy full monitoring stack including WCA integrated with node_exporter, Prometheus, Grafana and Fluentd,
-- `workloads` manifests to run evaluation worklaods on Kubernetes to validated WCA is working correctly,
+- `workloads <workloads>`_ manifests to run evaluation workloads on Kubernetes to validated WCA is working correctly,